leoflewis/mn-wild-tracking/README.md

 This is where I will be learning hockey analytics and tracking the Minnesota Wild hockey team.

-The directory 'wild-stats' contains an angular app.
+The directory 'wild-stats' contains an django app.